User authentication rules

 User authentication tab. -

-Click Edit rules and update the rule parameters:
+Click Edit rules and update the rule settings:

 - Type: Connection type.